Professional wrestling: Forfeit

 Although extremely rare, some fictional storylines involve a match ending in a forfeit if the opponent is depicted as either not showing up for the match, or showing up but refusing to compete.
 Although the plot premise is that championship usually cannot change hands except by pinfall or submission, a forfeit victory is enough to crown a new champion.
-A famous example of this happened on the December 8, 1997, episode of Raw is War, when Stone Cold Steve Austin handed the WWE Intercontinental Championship to The Rock after refusing to defend the title.
+A famous example of this happened on the December 8, 1997, episode of Raw Is War, when Stone Cold Steve Austin handed the WWF Intercontinental Championship to The Rock after refusing to defend the title.
 When a pay-per-view match is booked and one wrestler is unable to make it for one reason or another, the genre convention is to insert a last-minute replacement rather than award a wrestler a victory by forfeit.
 Forfeit victories are almost always reserved for when the story the promotion is telling specifically requires such an ending.

-Despite being, statistically, an extremely rare occurrence, Charles Wright is one wrestler whose gimmick was centered around forfeit victories.
+Despite being statistically an extremely rare occurrence, Charles Wright is one wrestler whose gimmick was centered around forfeit victories.
 During the late 1990s, Wright called himself "The Godfather" and portrayed the gimmick of a pimp.
 He often brought multiple women, whom he referred to as "hos", to the ring with him, and offered them to his opponents in exchange for their forfeit.

 Draw

 A professional wrestling match can be depicted as ending in a draw.
 A draw occurs if both opponents are simultaneously disqualified (e.g. Brock Lesnar vs. The Undertaker at Unforgiven 2002), neither opponent is able to answer a ten-count (e.g. Shawn Michaels vs. Triple H at Royal Rumble 2004), or both opponents simultaneously win the match.
 The latter can occur if, for example, both wrestlers pin each other (e.g. MJF vs. Adam Cole at All In 2023, before the match was restarted), or one competitor scores a submission victory while the other scores a pinfall victory (e.g. Kurt Angle being pinned while successfully applying the triangle choke to The Undertaker on a 2002 episode of SmackDown).
 Traditionally, a championship may not change hands in the event of a draw.
 A variant of the draw is the time-limit draw, where the match does not have a winner by a specified time period; a one-hour draw, which was once common, is known in wrestling circles as a "Broadway".
 In European promotions where wrestling is traditionally timed in rounds, a best of three falls match is stopped and declared a one-fall-each draw if an equalizing pinfall or submission is scored in the final round.